KauzClay/docs-tap/scst-scan/create-scan-template.hbs.md

 # Create a ScanTemplate with Supply Chain Security Tools - Scan

-This topic describes how to create a ScanTemplate with Supply Chain Security Tools (SCST) - Scan.
+This topic tells you how to create a `ScanTemplate` with Supply Chain Security Tools (SCST) - Scan.

 {{> 'partials/scst-scan/scan-1-0-deprecation' }}

 ## Overview

 The `ScanTemplate` custom resource (CR) defines how the scan Pod fulfills the task of vulnerability scanning.
-There are default `ScanTemplates` provided out of the box using the Tanzu Application Platform default scanner, `Anchore Grype`.
-One or more `initContainers` run to complete the scan and must save results to a shared `volume`.
+There are default `ScanTemplate`s, provided as standard, that use the Tanzu Application Platform default scanner Anchore Grype.
+One or more `initContainer`s run to complete the scan and must save results to a shared `volume`.

-After the `initContainers` completes, a single container on the scan Pod called `summary` combines the result of the initContainers so that the `Scan CR` status is updated.
+After the `initContainer`s finishes, a single container on the scan Pod called `summary` combines the result of the `initContainer`s so that the `Scan CR` status is updated.

-A customized ScanTemplate is created by editing or replacing `initContainer` definitions and reusing the `summary` container from the `grype` package.
+A customized `ScanTemplate` is created by editing or replacing `initContainer` definitions and reusing the `summary` container from the `grype` package.
 A container can read the `out.yaml` from an earlier step to locate relevant inputs.

-## <a id="output-model"></a> Output Model
+## <a id="output-model"></a> Output model

-Each initContainer can create a subdirectory in `/workspace` to use as a scratch space.
-Before terminating the container must create an `out.yaml` file in the subdirectory containing the relevant subset of fields from the output model:
+Each `initContainer` can create a subdirectory in `/workspace` to use as a scratch space.
+Before terminating, the container must create an `out.yaml` file in the subdirectory containing the relevant subset of fields from the output model:

 ```yaml